2016 Presidential Election and Healthcare -a look back

 supports the legalization and regulation of marijuana.

-I snapped the photos of the “Oval Office” during a tour of the Reagan Presidential Library a few years go.
-I have also visited the Nixon and Kennedy Libraries.
-These surprised and intrigued me-visually compelling ways to review their terms of office from a historical perspective.
-I wonder what the future Trump library will unfold?
+I took the photos of the “Oval Office” during a tour of the Reagan Presidential Library in California a few years ago.
+I have also visited the Nixon, Eisenhower, and Kennedy Libraries.

 Dr. Aletha